bluebanquise/bluebanquise/roles/podman/README.md

 ## Requirements

-Ansible 2.7 or higher is required for defaults/main/*.yml to work correctly.
+Ansible 2.7 or higher is required for `defaults/main/*.yml` to work correctly.

 ## Known Limitations

-When firewalld is running, containers deployed with podman may lose connectivity if the firewall rules are reloaded with the `firewall-cmd --reload` command, due to non-persistent rules added by podman being lost.
+- When firewalld is running, containers deployed with podman may lose connectivity if the firewall rules are reloaded with the `firewall-cmd --reload` command, due to non-persistent rules added by podman being lost.
 As a workaround, the following command should be used after reloading the firewall, it will restore container connectivity without having to re-deploy the containers:

+- There is an issue between podman and pacemaker: if a privileged container is managed by a systemd service (e.g. using `podman generate systemd` command), the container may lose connectivity the first time that the service is started by pacemaker.
+To avoid this issue, use the user-mode networking for unprivileged containers, by adding `--net=slip4netns` to the `podman run` command in the service definition.
+For reference, see the template of the registry service.

 ```
 podman network reload --all